 - In the Lean Startup model, the value proposition focuses on what the product does for the target customer.

 - In tech transfer, technology evaluation focuses on what the invention does for the user.

-At Fuentek, we call articulating the value proposition of a technology the Technology Overview, and you can access a webcast about it here.
-(The webcast is free; all you have to do is register.)
+At Fuentek, we call articulating the value proposition of a technology the Technology Overview, and you can watch a webcast about it here.

 BTW, Alex Osterwalder’s Value Proposition Canvas could serve as a helpful tool for principal investigators (PIs) to use in thinking through and articulating their technology’s benefits for the user.
 (At the AUTM meeting, Steve Blank suggested using the Business Model Canvas in this way, but I think using the Value Proposition Canvas is much more realistic.)